 - Aches and pains in the chest when you cough or draw in a breath

 These symptoms typically appear within three days to one week of when you first start feeling ill.

 When you acquire pneumonia, it could affect only one lung, both lungs, or spread from one to the other.
 It causes the air sacs in your lungs, also called alveoli, to become inflamed.
 This is what makes it difficult to breathe.
 Doctors typically treat pneumonia with antibiotics, but it remains the leading cause of infectious disease death in children under age five across the world.
 As with the flu, pneumonia can also be deadly for elderly people.

 Smokers and those with asthma have a greater likelihood of catching all different strains of the disease.
 However, bacterial infection is the most common cause among adults in the United States.

 When to Seek Medical Care for Your Pneumonia

-> At Western Maryland Health System (WMHS), we recommend that any person who has had a cough and a fever after experiencing flu-like symptoms schedule an appointment with their primary care provider as soon as possible or visit a WMHS urgent care center.
+At UPMC Western Maryland, we recommend that any person who has had a cough and a fever after experiencing flu-like symptoms schedule an appointment with their primary care provider as soon as possible or visit a UPMC Western Maryland urgent care center.
 This is especially important if the cough produces sputum that appears brown, green, or yellow in color.
-Anyone who experiences shortness of breath, high fever, confusion, or pain after a diagnosis of pneumonia should go to the WMHS Emergency Department immediately for treatment.
+Anyone who experiences shortness of breath, high fever, confusion, or pain after a diagnosis of pneumonia should go to the UPMC Western Maryland Emergency Department immediately for treatment.
 Those with a depressed immune system or chronic conditions like HIV or diabetes should also seek immediate care.

-> Please note, the information provided throughout this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
+Please note, the information provided throughout this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and video, on or available through this website is for general information purposes only.
 If you are experiencing relating symptoms, please visit your doctor or call 9-1-1 in an emergency.